ajxs/yamaha_dx97/README.md

 ## FAQ
 **Q: How do I install this new ROM in my DX9?**

-**A:** To install this new ROM, you'll need to flash the firmware onto an EPROM chip, and install it into your DX9 synthesiser in place of the DX9's original mask ROM.
+**A:** To install this new ROM, you'll need to flash the firmware onto an EPROM chip, and install it into your DX9 synthesiser in place of the DX9's original mask ROM chip.
 According to the DX7/9 Service Manual, early model DX9s had the ROM installed on two 2764 series EPROM chips (IC4, and IC5), with later revisions using a single 27128-series EPROM.
 Replacement with a single EPROM chip socket will likely be necessary for installing a new ROM.
-Fortunately most DX9s feature a single socketed ROM chip which makes replacement enormously simpler.
+Fortunately most DX9s feature a single socketed ROM chip which makes replacement much simpler.
 The firmware can be flashed to any 27128-series EPROM for installation.

 Note: This ROM is still highly experimental, and is not recommended for everyday use.
 Refer to the *What is the current status of the ROM?* message above.